tobi-nmx/docker-training/README.md

 1) [segregate networks](https://github.com/tobi-nmx/docker-training/issues/1)
 1) [implement ingres proxy with HTTPS](https://github.com/tobi-nmx/docker-training/issues/2)

-The solution is documented in the comment of the issue.
+The solution is documented in the comments of the issues.

 #### apply changes
 ```